manojpardeshi/gcp-demo/setup.md

 1.  **Salesforce**: A Record-Triggered Flow detects a record change (create/update).
 2.  **Apex Callout**: The Flow calls an Apex class that makes an HTTP POST request.
 3.  **Google Cloud Function**: An HTTP-triggered function receives the request from Salesforce.
-4.  **Google Secret Manager**: The function securely retrieves credentials for Salesforce and SendGrid.
+4.  **Google Secret Manager**: The function securely retrieves credentials for Salesforce and the Gmail API.
 5.  **Salesforce API**: The function uses the record ID to fetch the full record details from Salesforce.
 6.  **Google BigQuery**: The function inserts the record data into a BigQuery table.
-7.  **SendGrid**: Upon successful insertion, the function sends an email notification.
+7.  **Gmail API**: Upon successful insertion, the function sends an email notification using a specified Gmail account.

 ---